ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

 ## Building a network by using APIs
 {: #ibm-hlfsupport-v2-apis-build-with-apis}

 You can use APIs to create blockchain components in your instance of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
-Use the following steps to build a blockchain network by using the {{site.data.keyword.blockchainfull_notm}} APIs.
+Use the following steps to build a blockchain network by using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric APIs.

 1. Create a Certificate Authority (CA) by calling [`POST /ak/api/v2/kubernetes/components/ca`](/apidocs/blockchain#create-a-ca).